Five Ten Hellcat - Women's Review

 The first time we wore the Hellcats, we were incredibly impressed with the shoe's stiffness and our ability to transfer power into our pedals.
 Our testers feel the Hellcats' power transfer is more on par with more expensive shoes featuring a carbon sole.

-The other benefits our testers found to the larger cleat opening is an increased ability to stand and apply pressure into the pedals.
-In shoes where the cleat is more forward we had to be more conscious about dropping our heel to maintain a neutral position on the pedals, as our foot wanted to rotate forward due to the cleat placement.
+The other benefit of the larger cleat opening is the increased ability to stand and apply pressure into the pedals.
+In shoes where the cleat is more forward, we had to be more conscious about dropping our heel to maintain a neutral position on the pedals, as our foot wanted to rotate forward due to the cleat placement.
 With the larger cleat opening on the Hellcat, it is easier to maintain a neutral position on the pedals because the cleat is closer to our midfoot.

-The Hellcat's stiffness comes from a three-quarter dual-density TPU shank and EVA midsole making it not only stiff, but also giving it excellent shock absorption properties.
-Where some shoes we tested lack a shock-absorbing footbed or midsole, the Hellcat soaks up impacts and trail chatter before it reaches our feet.
-Our testers find this property to be especially important when riding more technical terrain, dropping or jumping, as shoes that lack impact protection send these forces into our feet causing discomfort.
+The Hellcat's stiffness comes from a three-quarter dual-density TPU shank and EVA midsole making it not only stiff but also provides excellent shock absorption.
+Where some shoes lack a shock-absorbing footbed or midsole, the Hellcat soaks up impacts and trail chatter before it reaches our feet.
+Our testers find this property to be especially important when riding more technical terrain, dropping or jumping, as a lack of impact protection can send these forces into our feet causing discomfort.

 Comfort

-The Five Ten Hellcat Women's are comfortable right out of the box and remained that way throughout testing.
-The Hellcat uses a combination of lacing and a velcro closure, allowing the rider to lace the shoe as snug or as loose as you like.
+The Five Ten Hellcat Women's are comfortable right out of the box and remained so throughout testing.
+The Hellcat uses laces with velcro closure, allowing the rider to lace the shoe as snug or as loose as you like.
 An elastic retainer is sewn into the tongue, allowing you to tuck your laces away and prevent them from ending up in your chain.
 This feature is quite handy and is not found on all the lace-up models we tested.

 Unlike other shoes we tested, we found no pressure points with the Hellcat, and we never experienced issues with rubbing, hot spots, or other uncomfortable points on our feet, earning it high marks for comfort.
-We did at times find the velcro closure hit the front of our ankle; and although it does not cause much discomfort, we do find it to be mild annoyance and wish it was a few millimeters farther towards the forefoot as to prevent it from hitting the ankle.
-We also feel the velcro strap is too long, as it hangs out from the side of our shoe with nothing to attach to and find this odd considering other models by Five Ten do not have this issue.
+At times find the velcro closure hit the front of our ankle; and although it does not cause much discomfort, it is a mild annoyance, and we wish it was a few millimeters closer to the forefoot to prevent it from hitting the ankle.
+The velcro strap is too long for the shoe's size and hangs out from the side of the shoe with nothing to attach to.

 The uppers of the Hellcat are a weather-resistant, micro-perforated synthetic material.
-We wore the Hellcat's in a variety of temperatures, ranging from 25 degrees to over 80 degrees, and found them to breathe fairly well, although not as well as models we tested due to the reinforced impact protection areas.
+We wore the Hellcats in a variety of temperatures, ranging from 25 degrees to over 80 degrees, and found them to breathe fairly well, although not as well as models we tested due to the reinforced impact protection areas.
 On a four-hour ride in temps between 25 and 35 degrees, we were pleasantly surprised at how warm the Hellcat's kept our feet.
-Typically, we have issues with keeping their feet warm in cold temps, but not in the Hellcats.

 The eyelets found on the Hellcat's uppers are also reinforced, making the shoe easier to lace and also adding to the shoe's durability.
 Unlike other shoes we tested, that do not have reinforced eyelets, this small addition makes a big difference in lacing the shoe, as eyelets allow us to easily push the string through.